Data Control & Systems: Service and support personnel

 The back office service and support was headed up by Clint Sim and supported by Scott Nursten.
 Scott's primary duties were web design and security while Clint provided the technical expertise on Linux and Windows, the latter being an operating system he despised.
-The front of office Technical Support desk was manned by up to 4 technicians who answered and assisted the dial-in users with many of their problems and training issues.
+The front of office Technical Support desk was staffed by up to 4 technicians who answered and assisted the dial-in users with many of their problems and training issues.
 Since Zimbabwe had never before seen internet access locally, many people did not know what computers were useful for or how they could be implemented for their businesses.
 The technical support team; Sheldon, Heath, Adam and Zimbabwe's All Africa Games gold medalist Tae Kwondo fighter, Fanuel Kwande, had to deal with this infusion of knowledge to the general populace.
 According to Linked-In profiles, Fanuel may now be a Director of a company Fanuel Kwande and was certainly the lead support with Sheldon at the handover of Data Control to Econet.
 Heath went on to start up his own company Total PC after leaving Data Control, and emigrated to England after 2006.
 Adam left Data Control and started his own company, Visionary TechServ, which failed with the Zimbabwe economic collapse.
 Adam eventually emigrated to England in 2004 and started a specialist photography company in 2015.
 Scott emigrated to England and started his own company there.